-Last week I was invited by Cath Kidston to make paper hydrangeas at their Spring/ Summer 2016 press day.
+Last week I was invited to lead a paper flower workshop at the Cath Kidston SS16 press day.
 A theme of their new collection is the hydrangea flower and the venue in London was beautifully decorated with real hydrangea blooms.
-I was asked to be at the event to demonstrate making paper hydrangeas myself and there were also a few places at the table for guests to stop and make a flower themselves with me if they wanted to.
+I was asked to be at the event to demonstrate making paper hydrangeas and there were also a few places at the table for guests to stop and make a floret themselves with me if they wanted to.

-I tried to prepare all the materials in advance, so that making a flower would be as simple as possible for people.
-I pre- made the flower centres and cut the flower petals and leaves out for people to choose the colours they wanted to use.
+To ensure that making a flower would be as simple as possible for people, I pre- made the flower centres and cut the flower petals and leaves.
+People could choose which colours they would like to work with.

 I really enjoyed meeting everyone and seeing their smiles when they were pleased with the flower they had made.
 Most people chose to make a small single flower from a bloom and this gave them a great taster of making paper flowers.